 School: School of Media and Cultural Studies

-Educational Qualifications: The minimum academic qualification for admission to the M.Phil. & Ph.D programmes is a Second Class Master’s or equivalent degree in the relevant subject awarded by a recognised university in India or abroad, with at least an average of 55 per cent of aggregate marks, or a grade point average of 3.5 under the seven-point scale of the University Grants Commission (UGC).
+1. Educational Qualifications: The minimum academic qualification for admission to the Ph.D programmes is a Second Class Master’s or equivalent degree in the relevant subject awarded by a recognised university in India or abroad, with at least an average of 55 per cent of aggregate marks, or a grade point average of 3.5 under the seven-point scale of the University Grants Commission (UGC).
 In the case of SC/ST/OBC (non-creamy layer)/differently-abled candidates, the minimum eligibility is an average of 45 per cent of aggregate marks, or a grade point average of 2.5 under the seven-point scale of the University Grants Commission (UGC).

-Submission of a research proposal is a compulsory requirement for admission to the M.Phil and Ph.D.
+3. Submission of a research proposal is a compulsory requirement for admission for the Ph.D.
 Programme.
 A research proposal consisting of approximately 1,000 words should accompany the proposal and indicate the Specification of the broad field of study, Statement of the research problem and scope and objectives of the study, rationale for and the significance of the study, methodology to be followed, references, and the candidate’s research/work experience in that area, if any.

 The Ph.D. in Media and Cultural Studies provides both a regular and practice based strand of research in the discipline.
 The practice-based programme seeks to enable students to deepen their understanding of the nature of disciplines of practice in media and cultural studies, with a view of gaining new skills and insights relating to practice, innovating in and reflecting on practice, thus contributing to knowledge creation in the discipline, in the form of original contributions to practice and to theory, through original practice-based-research.
 The product that is the outcome of the practice forms an integral part of the thesis and will be evaluated along with the written document.